DspreadOrg/qpos-linux/README.md

 The project uses CMake for building and includes all necessary libraries for payment processing, cryptography, and UI rendering.
 The code is structured to be maintainable and extensible, allowing for easy addition of new payment methods or features.

-For more information about the D30 payment terminal and its capabilities, please refer to the project documentation.
+For more information about the qpos payment terminal and its capabilities, please refer to the project documentation.

 ## 2.Technical Overview